mimblewimble/docs/docs/wiki/transactions/contracts.md

 the blinding factor, `v` the value, and G and H two distinct generator points on the same curve group.

-### Aggregate Signatures (a.k.a.
-Schnorr, MuSig)
+### Schnorr Signatures

 We suppose we have the SHA256 hash function and the same G curve as above.
-In its simplest form, an aggregate signature is built from:
+In its simplest form, a Schnorr signature is built from:

 * the message `M` to sign, in our case the transaction fee
 * a private key `x`, with its matching public key `x*G`